tomhobsonxd/Python_RaspberryPi-ANPR-Automatic_Gate/README.md

 ***
 ## Installation

+### Raspberry Pi
+Use the following to install the initial libraries for opencv-python:

+`sudo pip3 install opencv-contrib-python`

+`sudo apt install libjasper1`

+`sudo apt-get install libatlas-base-dev`

+`sudo apt-get install libopenexr-dev`

+`sudo apt-get install libopenexr-dev`

+`sudo apt-get install libgstreamer1.0-dev`

+`sudo apt-get install libqtgui4`

+`sudo apt install libqt4-test`
+***

+### General Installation (IDE)
 The steps below assume you already have Python and `pip` installed.
 I am using Python 3.8 for this example as it is the most up-to-date at the time of creation.

-### OpenCV-Python, Tesseract & pytesseract
 ***
 #### Open-CV-python